 I went to check out the house within 12 hours of it coming on the market.

 When I walked in the door, I found a cute little house that needed no repairs as far as I could tell.
 The interior paint was in good condition even though it had been occupied by a tenant for the last 2-3 years who was still living there.
-Only the carpet needed cleaning.
+The carpet for the rental property was in decent shape, it only needed a good cleaning.

 The exterior of the house was almost perfect.
 No cracks in the foundation, the roof was good, HVAC in good shape.